-- Regulation 2018/1046 (EU Financial Regulation) - the basic act (Digital Europe Regulation 2021/6941).
+- Regulation 2024/2509 (EU Financial Regulation) - the basic act (Digital Europe Regulation 2021/6941).

-The call is launched in accordance with the 2021/2022 Work Programme2 and will be managed by the European High-Performance Computing Joint Undertaking (EuroHPC JU)
+The call is launched in accordance with the 2025 Work Programme2 of the European High-Performance Computing Joint Undertaking (EuroHPC JU)

 It is an EU Synergy call.
 Grants can be linked with another grant funded from any other EU funding programme.
 The grants under both calls will be managed as linked actions.